 Other Korean Table Manners to Consider:

 - Do not, under any circumstances, blow your nose at the table.
+Nobody wants to be thinking of snot as they’re enjoying a delicious meal (not to mention the unpleasant noise and germs that come hand in hand with blowing your nose).
 If you need to cough or sneeze, turn your head so that you aren’t facing the table.

 - In restaurants where you grill your own meat and stir your own soup, usually one person of the party is given the duty to be in charge of the grilling and the stirring.
 Cheer everyone up by volunteering!
-Go the extra mile and even give out the portions to all the people out eating with you.
+Go the extra mile and even give out the portions to all the people out eating with you — it’ll be considered going above and beyond, which is smiled upon.

 - Sharing is caring!
 Though there are plenty of instances where instead of ordering one big pot of food, you’l get several different dishes (you ordering what you would prefer and the others ordering what they are in the mood for).
 However, it’s still normal among Koreans to share all the food in front of them with everyone they are eating with.
 Don’t be shy to offer them a taste of your meal, and do accept it if they offer you a taste of theirs.

-At first, these tips might seem like a lot to handle, but it’s rather easy to remember and get accustomed to them.
-And now that you are the master of them, you can impress anyone!
+At first, these tips might seem like a lot to handle, but it’s rather easy to remember and get accustomed to them — you’ll find that they become second nature before you know it.
+And now that you are the master of them, you can impress anyone socially when you’re in Korea!
 Got invited to a company dinner?
-No problem!
+No problem, you’ll be a star!
 Planning to attend a Korean Thanksgiving meal with your friend’s extended family?
-You’re all set!
+You’re all set and everyone will love you!

 What Korean table manners do you think are most important?
 Let us know in the comments below!Find this helpful?
 Share with your friends.
 They'll thank you for it!